major-gnuisance/major-gnuisance.github.io/Steam Input/Half-Life 2/DualShock 4.md

         -   Right click game in Steam library > Manage > Browse local files
             ![img](manage_browselocalfiles.png)
     2. Extract the [Icon Pack zip](HL2_TouchMenuIcons.zip) there.
 You should now have a `TouchMenuIcons` directory.
-    3. Enter the hl2/cfg/ directory and place the [gyro<sub>revolution.cfg</sub>](gyro_revolution.cfg) file there.
+    3. Enter the hl2/cfg/ directory and place the [`gyro_revolution.cfg`](gyro_revolution.cfg) file there.
+    4.  (optional) make a backup of your `config.cfg` file should you want to restore it later.
-    4. Add `exec gyro_revolution` to your `autoexec.cfg` file
+    5. Add `exec gyro_revolution` to your `autoexec.cfg` file
         -   If you don't have an `autoexec.cfg` file, use this one: **TODO**
 2. Connect your DualShock 4 to your computer.
 Either:
     -   Wired using a micro USB cable
-        -   Plug & Play
     -   Wireless using Bluetooth
-        -   With the DualShock 4 turned off, hold OPTIONS and the PS button to enter Bluetooth pairing mode, then pair it with the computer.
+        -   With the DualShock 4 turned off, hold SHARE and the PS button to enter Bluetooth pairing mode, then pair it with the computer.
 3. Enable DualShock 4 configuration support in Steam's Big Picture mode